-The Thesis Chair is responsible for reviewing the student's thesis through Turnitin.com or iThenticate.
-The Thesis Chair will ask for the student's thesis so that they can upload it.
-Faculty have free access to Turnitin.com through the Faculty Center for Teaching and Learning (FCTL).
+The thesis can be submitted to Turnitin software through a plugin available in Webcourses.
+Faculty also have free access to Turnitin.com through the Faculty Center for Teaching and Learning (FCTL).
 If the Thesis Chair has questions about Turnitin.com, they should contact FCTL for assistance: http://fctl.ucf.edu/.
 For iThenticate, faculty should contact the UCF Office of Research & Commercialization.

+The Thesis Chair is responsible for reviewing the student's thesis through Turnitin.com or iThenticate.
 The results of the submission to Turnitin.com/iThenticate are not reported to the university.
 The results should be discussed by the student, the Thesis Chair, and the committee.
 The Thesis Chair will sign off on the Thesis Approval form to verify that this review has been completed and that no issues exist with plagiarism.